Monday, June 27, 2016

 The most poignant image in the chart however, for me, is the Lion (Leo) who now stands alone in a wide and empty 7th house (the house of relationships).
 Transits and progressions will fill this house in time thought and who knows there may be another revolution (hopefully peaceful and unative this time) which might give us another chance to re-write our destiny both on the Terra-firma and in the Celestial Firmament.
 "As above, so below."

 Pax Bonum to all, regardless of their political persuasion.
-I believe, more than ever, that if we are to pass a peaceful and compassionate world onto our children and grandchildren we must begin meeting one another as human beings rather than ideologies.
+I believe, more than ever, that if we are to pass a peaceful and compassionate world onto our children and grandchildren we must begin meeting one another as human beings rather than conflicting ideologies.